Wednesday, October 08, 2014

 My own feeling about Compromising Traditions is that it often falls short of its hoped-for target because, whilst all the contributors are theoretically interested in the personal voice, not all of them actually have practical experience of its application.
 This results in writers unsure of their tone, and often in danger of crossing the line between writing with a personal perspective and over-sharing (I personally feel that on at least one occasion that line is crossed).
 I don’t myself think that the personal voice requires the dumping of large elements of autobiography into your writing – it requires merely writing from your own perspective (rather than from some omniscient “objective” view).
 You can liven your writing up with anecdotes without necessarily revealing your every emotion.

 The solution to the problem of lack of practice in the personal voice is, of course, to practise the personal voice.
 And that requires finding a venue where the personal voice is more accepted, and honing your writing skills there, before bringing them to bear on more academic material.
-For me, this was the two years I’ve already mentioned where I spent writing almost exclusively for fanzines, which made me a massively better writer – for others, it is active writing on social media, in particular on blogs (Facebook, Tumblr and Twitter don’t really encourage writing sufficient length here).
+For me, this was the two years I’ve already mentioned which I spent writing almost exclusively for fanzines, which made me a massively better writer – for others, it is active writing on social media, in particular on blogs (Facebook, Tumblr and Twitter don’t really encourage writing sufficient length here).
 Blogging still sometimes seems something that lies outside academic activity.
 The pressures on full-time academics very much push them towards spending all their writing time directly focussed upon their research.
 Yet blogging can be very useful in raising one’s profile.
 This is certainly true for Mary Beard – her position as “Britain’s best-known classicist” is, I would argue, very substantially connected with her blog A Don’s Life and the increased media presence that has resulted.
 Beard is a special case – her blog is a piece of paid journalism.
 But other early career academics have certainly raised their profiles through blogging, at least within the discipline – I think of Juliette Harrisson and Liz Gloyn – and Helen King notes that she finds blogging useful to keep in the discipline of writing.
 As more younger (and indeed older) scholars blog as well as write in more academic arenas, I feel sure that a more personal approach will inform more academic writing (though at the same time, the opportunities blogging provides for getting noticed will decline).
 That doesn’t necessarily mean more use of overt autobiography, something that often gets included in the personal voice approach, but which, as I say, I don’t think is necessarily intrinsic to it, but more of a sense of the personality of the writer coming over in what they write.

 What will that look like?
 Well, I think there’s a good example in Gideon Nisbet’s Ancient Greece in Film and Popular Culture from 2006.
 This is a book very much written in an individualist style – I have indeed told Gideon that I hate him, for writing exactly the sort of idiosyncratic, erudite and funny book that I wish I had written myself (it’s okay, we’ve been friends since the early 1990s, we’ll get by this…).
 The jokes, to me, function as memorable cores around which the points that Gideon is actually trying to make can coalesce.
 There’s a great gag about Antony in Cleopatra (1963) crying in front of the tomb of Alexander, whom Richard Burton had played seven year earlier – “a famous drunk (played by a famous drunk) weeping for another famous drunk (ditto)”.